Edward J. Kane

 Involvement

-Edward J. Kane is Professor of Finance at Boston College.
+Edward J. Kane was Professor of Finance at Boston College.
 From 1972 to 1992 he held the Everett D. Reese Chair of Banking and Monetary Economics at Ohio State University.
 A founding member of the Shadow Financial Regulatory Committee, Kane rejoined the organization in 2005.
 He served for twelve years as a trustee and member of the finance committee of Teachers Insurance.
-Currently, he consults for the World Bank and is a senior fellow in the Federal Deposit Insurance Corporation’s Center for Financial Research.
-Previously, Kane has consulted for numerous agencies, including the IMF, components of the Federal Reserve System, and three foreign central banks.
+He consulted for the World Bank and is a senior fellow in the Federal Deposit Insurance Corporation’s Center for Financial Research.
+Previously, Kane consulted for numerous agencies, including the IMF, components of the Federal Reserve System, and three foreign central banks.
 He consulted as well for the Congressional Budget Office, the Joint Economic Committee, and the Office of Technology Assessment of the U.S. Congress.
-He is a past president and fellow of the American Finance Association and a former Guggenheim fellow.
+He wa a past president and fellow of the American Finance Association and a former Guggenheim fellow.
 He also served as president of the International Atlantic Economic Society and the North American Economics and Finance Association.
-Kane is a longtime research associate of the National Bureau of Economic Research.
-He has authored three books and coauthored or coedited several more.
-He has published widely in professional journals and currently serves on seven editorial boards.
+Kane was a longtime research associate of the National Bureau of Economic Research.
+He authored three books and coauthored or coedited several more.
+He published widely in professional journals and served on seven editorial boards.
 He received a BS from Georgetown University and a PhD from the Massachusetts Institute of Technology.

 By this expert